BIM Informed Visual SLAM for Construction Environments

+To fill this gap, this work proposes \textit{ivS-Graphs} (illustrated in Fig.~\ref{fig:front_image}), building upon an existing visual SLAM backbone~\cite{tourani2025vsgraphs} that jointly estimates structural planes with keyframe poses. ivS-Graphs extends this backbone by introducing BIM walls as prior nodes and matching them against locally detected walls, aligning the evolving map with the \textit{as-planned} design and reducing drift throughout the trajectory.
+Walls are chosen as the key structural element because they are among the earliest and most persistent features in construction environments, providing reliable geometric anchors even under partial observability. {The system targets indoor building construction environments, such as residential and commercial buildings, where walls are among the earliest and most persistent features, providing reliable geometric anchors even under partial observability, and are therefore chosen as the key structural element.
+Their large, densely sampled planar surfaces also yield accurate and well-constrained estimates.} The main contributions of this work are:

-The main contributions of this work are: \begin{itemize} \item A BIM-informed visual SLAM pipeline that reduces drift by enforcing structural consistency between the \textit{as-built} map and the \textit{as-planned} BIM. \item An initialization and association strategy based on walls that requires minimal prior information and allows monitoring from the earliest stages of monitoring. \item An online system that operates robustly in different real-world construction environments, maintaining accurate mapping even under partially built conditions. \end{itemize}
+\begin{itemize} \item A novel integration of architectural BIM priors into a visual SLAM framework, reducing trajectory drift by enforcing structural consistency between the \textit{as-built} map and the \textit{as-planned} BIM. \item A wall-based initialization and association strategy that establishes correspondences between \textit{as-planned} and \textit{as-built} walls using only two walls as prior information, enabling deployment from the earliest stages of operation. \item A system that maintains mapping accuracy under partially built conditions and geometric discrepancies between the \textit{as-planned} and \textit{as-built} models. \end{itemize}